nikolai-matijevic/automatic-bed-tramming/README.md

 # What's next?

-I am working on further automating the process by having Klipper loop over the commands and adjusting the stepper motor positions by itself.
-This way you could just add a macro call to always have a perfectly trammed bed before each print.
+~I am working on further automating the process by having Klipper loop over the commands and adjusting the stepper motor positions by itself.
+This way you could just add a macro call to always have a perfectly trammed bed before each print.~

+I added a little hack to the screws_tilt_adjust.py file to output the command as well as automatically calling the macro to adjust the screws.
+It works for now but I will further work on implementing it the right way.

 ![mounted assembly](https://github.com/nikolai-matijevic/automatic-bed-tramming/blob/master/Resources/IMG_20220206_083627.jpg?raw=true)